ionic-team/stencil-component-starter/readme.md

 There are two strategies we recommend for using web components built with Stencil.

-The first step for all three of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).
+The first step for all two of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 You can read more about these different approaches in the [Stencil docs](https://stenciljs.com/docs/publishing).